 Instructions

 - While the quinoa cooks, heat your oil on medium high in a medium skillet.
-Add the garlic, onion, and mushroom and cook, stirring, until the onions turn translucent and the mushrooms soften, 5-7 minutes.
-You can add 2 tablespoons of water to the pan, if things start to stick (see notes).
+Add the garlic, onion, mushroom, and a good pinch of salt and cook, stirring, until the onions turn translucent and the mushrooms soften, 5 to 7 minutes.
+You can add splashes of water to the pan, if things start to stick.
+This will depend on your pan and stove

-- Add the asparagus, thyme, and sage, and cook until the asparagus turns bright green, 3-5 minutes (see note).
+- Add the asparagus, thyme, and sage, and cook until the asparagus turns bright green, 3 to 5 minutes, depending on the size of the stalks.

-- Toss the quinoa and veggies together in a large serving bowl with the lemon juice, and eat up!
+- Toss the quinoa and veggies together in a large serving bowl, season to taste with lemon juice, salt, and black pepper.